psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Caution: The time server of the Ostfalia University also publishes its private key, as it is a public test server.
 This time server should not be used for clock synchronization of productive systems.

 The fourth example differs from the third one only from the deactivated domain validation.
 This can be useful when we running a local NTS server with certificates without a registered domain.

+The fift example is using the pool from cloudflare to sync time.
+CloudFlare supports only TLS 1.3.
+To use TLS 1.3, you must have OpenSSL 1.1.1 or higher installed.
+* Check with `openssl version`.

 The other entries in the configuration file are optional and are used to record statistics and log files.
 The descriptions as well as the complete parameter list (incl.
 NTS) can be found in `ntp_conf.adoc`.
 Here only very briefly described: